almeidasilvaf/doubletroubledb/README.md

 This repository contains a Quarto dashboard to explore and download data associated with the publication describing the **doubletrouble** R package.

-Data includes the complete set of duplicated gene pairs and genes for >800 species on Ensembl (release 110) and Ensembl Genomes (Plants, Fungi, Metazoa, and Protists; release 57).
+Data include the complete set of duplicated gene pairs and genes for >800 species on Ensembl (release 110) and Ensembl Genomes (Plants, Fungi, Metazoa, and Protists; release 57).